Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ## Conclusion

-This assessment demonstrated how multiple small misconfigurations within an Active Directory environment can be chained together to achieve full domain compromise.
+This assessment demonstrated how multiple small misconfigurations within an Active Directory environment can be chained together to achieve full domain administrator privileges.
 Starting with anonymous user enumeration, an AS-REP roasting vulnerability exposed valid credentials, which provided initial access via WinRM.
 Further privilege analysis revealed excessive permissions assigned through Active Directory group memberships, ultimately allowing DCSync rights to be granted and the Administrator account to be compromised.

 ## Lessons Learned